Add an Item with Variants

 Sell an Item with Variants

-- Tap, search for, or scan an item to add it to the sale.
+- Ring up an item to add it to the sale.

-- From left to right, select applicable option values for the item being sold and tap 'Done'.
+- From left to right, select the option values of the variant being sold.

 Can I transition existing basic items to items with variants?